 A glint of light caught his eye, dragging his attention to a small metal pipe that had shown up in the debris.
-Xander took another look at his hands and the electricity that continued to spark around him.
+Xander took another look at his hands and the electricity that continued to spark around him, then back to the pipe.
 He had an idea.

 Reed was troubled.
 He was troubled because he was an intellectual-- always had been-- someone who avoided physical confrontations when he could because he was smart enough to know that he’d lose, badly.
 And yet here he was, fighting a gigantic monster that didn’t even match any of the animal kingdoms he’d studied, like he was one of the goddamned Ultimates or something equally insane.

 It was not going particularly well either.
 His use of his own body as a muzzle wasn’t going to last forever, the creature’s jaw was straining and Reed didn’t know how much longer he could hold on.
 Johnny’s powers weren’t of much use, as he seemed to lack the ability to project his flames, and could only serve as a distraction, when he briefly captured the creature’s attention with his dazzling incandescence.

 Ben was-- to nobody’s great surprise-- having the most success.
 His strength was incredible, even seeming to match that of the gigantic beast’s, but so far it didn’t seem to be enough.

 A blur of blue light caught his eye, and he saw what seemed to be a blur of blue climb up the creature’s body, moving up from the tail, along the spine, all the way to the head before it stopped, coming into focus, and Reed was able to recognize Xander, one of the other victims of the teleporter accident.